seansoreilly/demo/instructions.md

 JUnit4
 prefer to use spring boot starters

-When I ask to "upgrade", upgrade the repo to this
+When I ask to "upgrade to Java 17", upgrade the repo to this Java 17
-Java 17
 Spring Boot 3
 Gradle